How To Clean Glass15th October 2020

 The trouble is, cleaning glass isn’t as easy as it looks.
 If you use the wrong cleaning tools, products or methods you will soon make a bigger mess than before you started.

-If you are interested in getting the lowdown on how to clean glass, here is a snapshot of our favourite tools for the job.
+If you are interested in getting the lowdown on how to clean glass, here is a snapshot of the essential tools you can use for the job.

 If the windows are on the ground floor or if you are cleaning class inside of a building (such as glass panelling) then traditional tools are ideal.
 Even when working at height, you’ll still require the basics which are as follows: